IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** the system is protected from abuse and denial-of-service attacks.

 **Acceptance Criteria:**
-Given an API endpoint (e.g., `/api/chat`, `/api/feedback`),
+Given an API endpoint,
-When a user exceeds the defined rate limit (e.g., 10 requests/minute, 50 requests/hour),
+When requests exceed the limit (e.g., 60/min),
-Then subsequent requests from that user are rejected with an appropriate HTTP status code (e.g., 429 Too Many Requests).
+Then a 429 Too Many Requests error is returned.
-And the rate limits are configurable via environment variables.
+And limits are configurable via `app/core/config.py`.

 **Prerequisites:** Story 1.3
-**Technical Notes:** Use a FastAPI middleware or a dedicated rate-limiting library.
+**Technical Notes:** Use `slowapi` or custom middleware in FastAPI.

 ### Story 5.2: Ensure WCAG 2.1 AA Compliance for Frontend